 As to whether it’s for you – there really aren’t many people who wouldn’t benefit from Pilates.
 If you’re used to fast paced high impact aerobic exercise, then this will be quite a change for you but it does beautifully compliment this sort of exercise.
 I’ve seen many a runner or triathlete who think they are very fit but when it comes down to it, their core stability is nothing short of shocking and they wonder why they keep acquiring injuries.
 If you’ve suffered with back pain and stiffness, as many of us have at sometime, Pilates is the perfect choice of exercise.
 Whether you are new to exercise and don’t know where to start or would just like to build up some core strength and flexibility before venturing into other activities, there is no doubt you will get great results from Pilates.

 Pilates is also good for your mind as well as your body – concentrating on engaging the correct muscles and moving in and out of different exercise positions, leaves little time for thinking about what’s for tea or your lengthy to-do list.
 So step off that whirling merry-go-round and slow life down for an hour of ‘you time’.
 It’s also a great opportunity to exercise in a group environment making it a more interesting and dynamic experience.

 At Hatts we offer Matwork and Reformer classes and cater for beginners through to advanced levels.
 Always check with your GP and inform your Pilates instructor of any health issues that may affect your ability to do Pilates before joining a class.
 We also offer 1:1 Pilates classes for those who would prefer this to a class environment.

 If this sounds like the class for you, speak to one of our patient services team about the options available.
-You can either try a single class or take advantage of our QuickStart programme, where you’ll get two 1:1 sessions plus 2 group classes with our specialist Pilates instructors for £90 in total (usually £180).
+You can either try a single class or take advantage of our QuickStart programme, where you’ll get one 1:1 session plus 3 group classes with our specialist Pilates instructors for £110 in total (usually £180).
 For more information, visit our Pilates web page or give us a call on 01380 730473.